neerb/MIPS-Assembly-Assignments/README.md

 # MIPS-Assembly-Assignments
-A collection of MIPS assembly assignments for CS3340
+A collection of MIPS assembly assignments.

 I highly recommend not plagiarising this code for your assignments.   (for your own sake)